 Don't let those beautiful, sweet-smelling blooms fool you.
-In spite of its beauty and fragrance, wisteria is a fast growing vine that can quickly take over plants (including trees) as well as any buildings (like your home) if given the chance.
-For this reason, wisteria must be kept under control with regular pruning; otherwise, your only option may be getting rid of wisteria altogether.
+In spite of its beauty and fragrance, wisteria is a fast-growing vine that can quickly take over plants (including trees) as well as any buildings (like your home) if given the chance.
+For this reason, wisteria must be kept under control with regular pruning; otherwise, your only option may be getting rid of your wisteria altogether.

 How to Control Wisteria

 Unless you know how to control wisteria, this vine can quickly and easily choke out surrounding plants and other structures within its path.
 Learning how to cut back wisteria isn't difficult but may be a time-consuming chore.
 Nonetheless, vigorous pruning is about the only way to keep wisteria under control.
 You should lightly prune wisteria on a regular basis throughout summer to remove any unruly shoots as well as any new ones that may pop up.
 Wisteria should also be given extensive pruning in late fall or winter.
 First, remove any dead or dying branches and then cut backside branches about a foot (0.5 m.) from the main trunk.
 Look for and remove any suckers that may also be present near the base.